Joseph II, Holy Roman Emperor: Marriages and children

+The central figures are the three youngest siblings of Joseph, from left to right, Archduke Ferdinand as the groom, Archduke Maximilian Franz as Cupid and Archduchess Marie Antoinette as the bride.

-For political reasons, and under constant pressure, in 1765, he relented and married his second cousin, Princess Maria Josepha of Bavaria, the daughter of Charles VII, Holy Roman Emperor, and Archduchess Maria Amalia of Austria.
+For political reasons, and under constant pressure, in 1765, he relented and married his second cousin, Princess Maria Josepha of Bavaria, the daughter of Charles VII, Holy Roman Emperor, and Archduchess Maria Amalia, Holy Roman Empress.
 Though Maria Josepha loved her husband, she felt timid and inferior in his company.
 Lacking common interests or pleasures, the relationship offered little for Joseph, who confessed he felt no love (nor attraction) for her in return.
 He adapted by distancing himself from his wife to the point of near total avoidance, seeing her only at meals and upon retiring to bed.
 Maria Josepha, in turn, suffered considerable misery in finding herself locked in a cold, loveless union.
 Four months after the second anniversary of their wedding, Maria Josepha grew ill and died from smallpox.
 Joseph neither visited her during her illness nor attended her funeral, though he later expressed regret for not having shown her more kindness, respect, or warmth.
 One thing the union did provide him was the improved possibility of laying claim to a portion of Bavaria, though this would ultimately lead to the War of the Bavarian Succession.
 Joseph never remarried.